-One of my favorite articles is John Relethford’s 2009 Race and global patterns of phenotypic variation.
+One of my favorite articles for teaching race anthropologically is John Relethford’s 2009 Race and global patterns of phenotypic variation.
 It’s readable, concise, up-to-date, and provides a perhaps better short phrase for teaching race as a “culturally constructed label that crudely and imprecisely describes real variation” (2009:20).

 Another favorite article for teaching race is the fantastic How Race Becomes Biology: Embodiment of Social Inequality by Clarence Gravlee.
 Gravlee’s article won the 2010 Rudolf Virchow Award as a best article in Medical Anthropology, and was the most downloaded article for the year in the American Journal of Physical Anthropology.
-For 2012, it is also anthologized in the four-field Applying Anthropology: An Introductory Reader.
-This is one reason to consider adopting that reader, which I have done for my current Introduction to Anthropology course.
+It is also anthologized in the four-field Applying Anthropology: An Introductory Reader.
+This is one reason to consider adopting that reader, and I did use Gravlee’s article in my 2014 Introduction to Anthropology course.

 One very good article for teaching race in a reader is “Ten Facts about Human Variation” by Jonathan Marks in Human Evolutionary Biology (2010).
 This reader was initially only available as expensive hardcover, but a paperback offering makes it much more reasonable.
 With articles by Nina Jablonski, Barry Bogin, and Lawrence Schell, it seems worth considering.